Last Updated: June 21, 2024

 Notable moments of Pelosi's second turn as Speaker, during the first term of President Donald Trump's presidency, include the announcement of impeachment hearings into the President on September 24, 2019.

-Pelosi is a lifelong Democrat, and has a rating of 92% for her voting record on civil liberties, given by The American Civil Liberties Union's Congressional Scorecard.
-She has also consistently voted in favor of liberal causes such as gun control, LGBTQ+ rights and abortion rights, and against things like welfare reform and the Iraq War.
-She is often a polarizing figure in politics, both outside and within her own party, but many also regard her as a shrewd and highly-skilled politician, capable of keeping a fractured Democratic party relatively together.
+Pelosi is a lifelong Democrat and has a rating of 92% for her voting record on civil liberties, given by The American Civil Liberties Union's Congressional Scorecard.
+She has also consistently voted in favor of liberal causes such as gun control, LGBTQ+ rights, and abortion rights and against things like welfare reform and the Iraq War.
+Nancy is often a polarizing figure in politics, both outside and within her own party, but many also regard her as a shrewd and highly skilled politician capable of keeping a fractured Democratic party relatively together.

 How Much Does a Senator Make?

 An average Senator makes $174,000 per year.
-As Speaker of House Nancy's salary is boosted to $223,500.
-All Senators receive a small write off for D.C. living expenses and travel.
-They also receive full life, insurance and retirement benefits.
+As Speaker of the House, Nancy's salary was boosted to $223,500.
+All Senators receive a small write-off for D.C. living expenses and travel.
+They also receive full life insurance and retirement benefits.

 Personal Life